 Table 1 includes the technologies, the scope of the technology definition used within the catalogue and direct and accompanying investment costs.
 The aim is to outline the different elements that have to be taken into consideration when using the catalogue data for a fair comparison of technologies.
 The elements included in the technology data sheets are presented in the fourth column, 'Installation of primary heat production technology'.
 In the case of existing buildings, the premise for an installation is that there already is a worn-out heating installation in place.
-The cost of dismantling of the existing heat installation is included for most of the technologies since this is typically part of the installation costs.
-Additional installation costs covering expenses listed in column 1-3 and 5 in table 1 are not included in the data sheets.
+The cost of dismantling of the existing heat installation costs covering expenses listed in column 1 - 3 and 5 in table 1 are not included in the data sheets.
 These accompanying costs are instead listed in table 2 and should be considered when relevant.
 No cost projections have been made for the cost of accompanying investments.
 As a rule of thumb, it can be assumed that cost expressed in real terms will decrease by approx. 0.5 per cent per annum due to general improvements in productivity.
 O&M costs related to service pipes and meters for district heating units and gas boilers are not covered by this catalogue, since these costs are assumed to be covered by the distribution tariff.